 - Bring a 2nd phone.
 That iPhone 4S in your drawer is perfect for navigating the city with apps.
 Phone theft is rampant in blocos and nightclubs.
 It can also hold your new Brazilian SIM card.

 - Bring your drivers license to nightclubs.
-ID is required on occasion.
-Dragging around your passport is not necessary.
+Dragging around your passport is not necessary; a driver’s license / photo ID is fine.

 - Avoid mosquitos – Aside from dengue fever, many mosquitos in Brazil are now carrying the zika virus.
 Bring your own DEET mosquito repellent .
 Pharmacies in Rio sell the cheap stuff.